rdevatha/AWS-CodePipeline/README.md

 ## Purpose

-This CodePipeline creates a new AMI out of the latest Amazon Linux AMI, and also provides a cloudformation template that leverages AWS CodePipeline to orchestrate the entire process.
+This, CodePipeline creates a new AMI out of the latest Amazon Linux AMI, and also provides a cloudformation template that leverages AWS CodePipeline to orchestrate the entire process.
 It includes the codepipeline connecting to a git repository, invoking AWS code build step which calls packer to create the ami.
 Packer then uses ansible as a provisioner to configure the AMI.

 ![Packer AMI Builder Diagram](images/ami-builder-diagram.png)